 - Certified Logo & Business Cards

 - Business Center Video Lab

 - Job Resources

-It’s a great platform to network and enrich your growth and experience as a qualified trainer.
+It’s a great platform to network and enriches your growth and experience as a qualified trainer.

-ISSA, just like many other certifying bodies, give special access to military veterans.
+ISSA, just like many other certifying bodies, gives special access to military veterans.

 They provide free registration and enrollment to service members wishing to transition from work in the military to work in the fitness business.

 First responder training is essential for any worthy trainer.
 As a care provider, you must not only be able to work towards a client’s goals, you must also be able to assist them away from danger.

 It is of course, mandatory to have your first responder certifications current and up-to-date as a standard prerequisite when completing any cert.